nimaiji/python-sound/README.md

 import sound
 ```
 ## Create a Noise
-* import Noise class from "sound.py" and initial it with a Wav file or byte array of a sound:
+Import Noise class from "sound.py" and initial it with a Wav file or byte array of a sound:
 ```python
 Import Noise from sound
 noise1 = Noise(path='./M1.wav', name='Mic 1')